 From Dr. Darin Mitchell:

-My practice expanded from being primarily musculoskeletal based to a more of a whole body/whole person approach utilizing natural based wellness concepts.
+My practice expanded from being primarily musculoskeletal based to a more of a whole body/whole-person approach utilizing natural-based wellness concepts.
 This provides patients with the truly next generation of “chiropractic and natural medicine.”

 Many patients prefer the traditional medical model for their health care.
-This is where the doctor looks at the collection of information (history, physical, lab testing and symptoms and diagnoses the disease.
+This is where the doctor looks at the collection of information (history, physical, lab testing and symptoms) and diagnoses the disease.
 Then typically medication is prescribed to treat that disease.
 My medical colleagues have done many great things in the fields of emergency medicine, infectious disease, and ophthalmology.

-However, many patients slip through the cracks within medicine because they do meet the criteria for a disease name and/or do not like the side effects that accompany the medication used attempting to diminish their symptoms.
+However, many patients slip through the cracks within medicine because they do meet the criteria for a disease name and/or do not like the side effects that accompany the medication used to diminish their symptoms.
 If a patient does have to be on medication then we can provide a supportive role by addressing the nutritional deficiencies that many medications can cause.

 I can honestly say that I don’t treat disease.
 As a portal of entry doctor if a true medical issue is identified and unmanageable with conservative treatment an immediate referral is made.
 I address the patient first and through a comprehensive history, physical exam, and diagnostic testing attempt to identify their dysfunctions that may be mechanical, chemical, nutritional, electrical or emotional.

 People often have significant symptoms and they don’t feel well, but again they don’t meet the technical requirements for a particular diagnosis.
 I work with my patients to discover the dysfunctional patterns that lead to their symptoms, and then develop strategies to correct these patterns and restore optimal health.
-I focus on normalizing the underlying foundation, physiology imbalances and restore healthy function through chiropractic, nutrition, supplements, and lifestyle changes.
+I focus on normalizing the underlying foundation, physiological imbalances and restore healthy function through chiropractic, nutrition, supplements, and lifestyle changes.

-There is nothing more rewarding than truly helping a patient create a better proactive prevention-based strategy to their health versus early disease identification.
+There is nothing more rewarding than truly helping a patient create a better proactive prevention-based strategy for their health versus early disease identification.
 It is really not about treating a patient’s disease but prevention.